- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By providing comprehensive training and education on these aspects, users can become more aware and proactive in safeguarding their data, thus minimizing the risk of data loss incidents on NAS QNAP Turbo Station TS-119 / TS-119P II / TS-119P+ devices.

-Although NAS Turbo Station TS-119 / TS-119P II / TS-119P+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-119 / TS-119P II / TS-119P+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -